 Climate Change Initiative

-- raise awareness of and support for climate justice work being driven by youth leaders at Harvard and beyond; and
+- Raise awareness of climate justice research and advocacy driven by youth leaders at Harvard and beyond;

 Public Programming on Climate